psycopg/psycopg/docs/api/pool.rst

                      before leaving the function.
    :type configure: `Callable[[Connection], None]`

+   :param open: Whether to open the pool at initialization; if `!True`, start
+        worker tasks immediately.
+   :type open: bool, default: `!True`

    :param reset: A callback to reset a function after it has been returned to
                  the pool.
 The connection is guaranteed to be passed to the *reset()* function in "idle" state (no transaction).
 When